rfernandez754/discord-hype-bot/README.md

 ## Future updates

-Improve logging.
+- [ ] Improve logging.
-Imporve help commands.
+- [ ]Improve help commands.
-Job update that adds jobs where users can level up in them to get more money or items.
+- [ ] Job update that adds jobs where users can level up in them to get more money or items.